philine-bommer/Climate_X_Quantus/README.md

   <img width="600" src="https://github.com/philine-bommer/Climate_X_Quantus/blob/main/FinalFirstGraph_v1.png">

-Building upon previous research **[Labe et. al. 2021](https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2021MS002464)** this repository includes experiments to train an MLP and a CNN based on 2m-temperature maps to predict the respective decade class (see step 1 in Figure above which illustrates this workflow).
+Building upon previous research [Labe et. al. 2021](https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2021MS002464) this repository includes experiments to train an MLP and a CNN based on 2m-temperature maps to predict the respective decade class (see step 1 in Figure above which illustrates this workflow).
 To make the decision comprehensible, several explanation methods are applied, which vary in their explained evidence and might lead to different conclusions (step 2 in the Figure above).
 Therefore, in two experiment you can apply XAI evaluation metrics from [Quantus by Hedström et. al. 2022](https://www.jmlr.org/papers/volume24/22-0142/22-0142.pdf) to quantitatively measure the performance of the different XAI methods (step 3 in Figure above).
 We provide experiments to score the different explanation methods and compare the scores to the score achieved by a Random Baseline drawn from a uniform distribution U[0,1].
 The scores are also ranked and we provide means to plot the normalized scores as well as the ranked scores in a spyder plot (based on [Quantus by Hedström et. al. 2022](https://www.jmlr.org/papers/volume24/22-0142/22-0142.pdf)) to provide statements about the respective suitability for the underlying climate task.
 With this work hope to supports climate researchers in the selection of a suitable XAI method.

+## Additional Libraries

+The code offered in this repository and provided experiments are partly based on and extensions of exsisting code libraries.
+We want to acknowledge the following contributions:

+* **CphXAI-Package**: Data preprocessing, network structure and training code is based on [Code](https://zenodo.org/record/4890496#.ZACRqS8w1pQ) by [Labe et. al. 2021](https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2021MS002464)

+* **NoiseGrad-Package**: NoiseGrad and FusionGrad extensions for TF 1 are based on [Package](https://github.com/understandable-machine-intelligence-lab/NoiseGrad) by [Bykov et. al. 2022](https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2021MS002464)

+* **[QuantusClimate](https://github.com/philine-bommer/QuantusClimate)**: Fork with TF1 models and parallelized computation of Faithfulness, Robustness and Randomisation metrics, of the [Quantus Package](https://github.com/understandable-machine-intelligence-lab/Quantus) by [Hedström et. al. 2022](https://www.jmlr.org/papers/volume24/22-0142/22-0142.pdf)